Reduce bin entry risk with lockout/tagout procedures

 - Verify de-energization by attempting to start the equipment.
 After testing, return the operating control to the “neutral” or “off” position.

-Repeat these steps for each piece of equipment that needs to be de-energized.
-For example, before entering a grain bin, you may need to lockout an unload auger/drag conveyor, fill auger/drag conveyor, elevator leg and/or distributor.
+Repeat these steps for each piece of equipment that needs to be de-energized and powered down.
+For example, before entering a grain bin, you may need to lock out an unload auger/drag conveyor, fill auger/drag conveyor, elevator leg and/or distributor.

-If you are unable to lockout equipment, you may tagout instead.
-This involves using a durable tag to provide a safety level similar to lockout.
-The tag should identify who applied it, warn against the hazards of energizing the equipment and include a legend, such as Do Not Start, Do Not Open, Do Not Close, Do Not Energize or Do Not Operate.
+If you are unable to lock out equipment, you may tag out instead.
+The tagout process involves applying a durable tag that illustrates a safety level similar to a lockout.
+A highly visible tag attached to powered components or systems should identify who applied it, warn against the hazards of energizing the equipment and include a one of these labels:

 Removing lockout/tagout devices

-After tasks are complete, follow these steps when removing lockout/tagout devices:
+After all work is complete, follow these steps when removing lockout/tagout devices:

-- Inspect the area and remove all rags, tools, etc.
+- Inspect the area and remove all rags, tools or anything else used during the work.

 - Ensure everyone is accounted for and the equipment is safe to operate.